Anterior Knee Pain in Children and Teens

 - Dislocations or ligament injuries

-- Synovial impingement — pinching of the inner lining of the knee when moving
+- Synovial impingement — pinching of an infolding of the inner lining of the knee joint when the knee is moving

-While anterior knee pain can affect anyone, it is more common in certain types of people including:
+While anterior knee pain and patellofemoral pain syndrome can affect anyone, it is more common in:

 - Active people, particularly those who run, jump, ski or bike regularly